List of organizations designated by the Southern Poverty Law Center as anti-LGBTQ hate groups: Americans for Truth About Homosexuality

 Americans for Truth about Homosexuality (AFTAH) is an organization founded by Peter LaBarbera, which describes itself as "dedicated to exposing the homosexual activist agenda".
 In 2010, AFTAH was designated an anti-gay hate group by the Southern Poverty Law Center (SPLC), which said "AFTAH is notable for its posting of the utterly discredited work of Paul Cameron (of the Family Research Institute), who has claimed that gays and lesbians live vastly shorter lives than heterosexuals".

 Center for Family and Human Rights

-The Center for Family and Human Rights (C-Fam) is a United States–based research institute/think tank, founded in 1997, in order to monitor and affect the policy debate at the United Nations and other international institutions.
+The Center for Family and Human Rights (C-Fam) is a United States–based research institute/think tank, founded in 1997, to monitor and affect the policy debate at the United Nations and other international institutions.
 It was formerly known as the Catholic Family and Human Rights Institute.
 The 501(c)(3) organization describes its own mission as "to defend life and family at international institutions and to publicize the debate".

 The SPLC has characterized the institute as being "heavily focused on global anti-LGBT work", citing its opposition to United Nations efforts to protect LGBT rights and to study and prevent anti-LGBT violence, and praise of American anti-gay activist Scott Lively.